 Do they complain of being unwell, when you’re pretty sure they’re OK?
 Or maybe get upset when a school trip or camp is coming up?
 Do they avoid social situations where they might have to talk to new people?
 Are they awkward and blush easily in social situations?
 Are they often sick or tired and maybe seem to be in a negative mood all the time?
 Not wanting to go out or take part in activities with others?
 Maybe they sit in their room playing video games or on devises for hours at a time?

-At the other end of the scale is a child that doesn’t want to go to school becasue they are being bullied.
+At the other end of the scale is a person that doesn’t want to go to work or school because they’re being bullied.
 Sometimes even parents are not aware of this happening.
 The child or teen just withdraws into his or herself.

 Anxiety is a huge problem today.
 And it has been intensified by the Christchurch shootings, both in children and adults.
 Many children have been exposed to TV footage, social media and other reports and even adults or other kids talking about it.
 Suddenly, their world no longer feels so safe.
 They begin to understand that their parents or caregivers could be killed or that they themselves could suffer horrible injuries or die.